 Stages power meters are one of the lightest available.
-The sensors add just 20 grams of weight to the crank arm, the equivalent of about 20 paperclips.
+The sensors add just 20 grams of weight to your crank arm, the equivalent of about 20 paperclips.
 If you opt for a dual-sided crankset, you would be adding about 40 grams, as these units have a power sensor on both the left and right crank arms.

 Stages left side only crank arms measure left leg power and double the value to calculate total power.
 This is how all single-sided power meters work.
 Assuming you do not have a large leg imbalance (in terms of power), this is an accurate way to measure power.

 Complete Stages cranksets such as the Shimano Ultegra R8000 and DURA-ACE 9100, measure power from both legs.
 They are also able to determine independent left/right power.